-There are a number of financial implications to take into account when choosing between company cars or company car allowance.
+There are several financial implications to take into account when choosing between company cars or company car allowance.

-Company cars attract a taxable benefit based on the list price of the vehicle (P11D cost), CO2 emissions and fuel type.
-A further taxable benefit is levied where the employee receives free fuel for private use which often makes it more expensive than the fuel actually used.
+Company cars attract a taxable benefit based on the vehicle’s list price (P11D cost), CO2 emissions, and fuel type.
+A further taxable benefit is levied where the employee receives free fuel for private use, making it more expensive than the fuel used.

-Employees in receipt of a company car allowance pay tax and national insurance at their marginal rate, on the gross cash amount payable.
-There is however tax relief available for business mileage which is paid to the employee at a rate lower than the government approved mileage allowance payment (AMAP) rate (currently 45ppm for first 10,000 miles and 25ppm thereafter).
+Employees receiving a company car allowance pay tax and national insurance on the gross cash amount payable at their marginal rate.
+There is, however, tax relief available for business mileage which is paid to the employee at a rate lower than the government-approved mileage allowance payment (AMAP) rate (currently 45ppm for first 10,000 miles and 25ppm after that).

 A brief financial summary can be found in the table below:

 Employees opting for the company car allowance will need to source a vehicle.
-The market for personal leases has grown significantly over recent years and the choice is wide.
-However, it is important to look at the total cost of these offers.
+The market for personal leases has grown significantly over recent years, and the choice is vast.
+However, it is essential to look at the total cost of these offers.
 Many offer a very low rental but come with a significant deposit requirement.
-It is important to check the contract mileage fits the individual profile as excess mileage charges can be high.
-Gap insurance is a worthy consideration for vehicles on a lease arrangement to cover any risk that the insurer does not pay out sufficient market value in event of a write off.
+In addition, it is vital to check the contract mileage fits the individual profile as excess mileage charges can be high.
+Finally, gap insurance is a worthy consideration for vehicles on a lease arrangement to cover any risk that the insurer does not pay out sufficient market value in the event of a write-off.

-Second hand vehicles offer a cost effective alternative to leasing a vehicle although some lessors now offer second hand leases.
-Key considerations for these vehicles relate to the maintenance and warranty of the vehicle.
-Additional warranties can be purchased for those wanting to guard against high repair bills in the event of a major part failure within the vehicle.
+Second-hand vehicles offer a cost-effective alternative to leasing a vehicle, although some lessors now offer second-hand leases.
+Critical considerations for these vehicles relate to the maintenance and warranty of the vehicle.
+Additional warranties can be purchased for those wanting to guard against high repair bills in a major part failure within the vehicle.